Tell Me If It Hurts

 “Jesus,” he says.
 “Jesus fucking Christ.”

 Dad’s entire body is shaking.
-At first he turns the ignition back on and shifts gear to go in reverse but stops himself, turns off the ignition, and sits there breathing in a way that makes me think he might die, and for a moment I have to disappear again, because I am just not ready for this.
+At first he turns the ignition back on and shifts gear to reverse but stops himself, turns off the ignition, and sits there breathing in a way that makes me think he might die, and for a moment I have to disappear again, because I am just not ready for this.
 But Dad doesn’t die.
 He gets off the car and slowly walks to the kid, who is still sitting in the middle of the street.
 I watch from a distance.
 I can’t believe what I’m seeing.

 “Are you okay?” he asks the kid.